After Wisdom Tooth Removal

 If bleeding does not subside, call our office at 713-439-7575 for further instruction.

 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
-The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post – operatively.
+The swelling will not become apparent until the day following surgery and will not reach its maximum until an average 3 days post – operatively.
 However, the swelling may be minimized by the immediate use of ice packs in the first 24 hours.
 Sleep with your head elevated on a few pillows.

 Note: Pain medication is recommended in accordance with your health history.